 Yes, I am being a bit sarcastic here with my broad, sweeping statements and reckless use of a chart.
 (I really dislike the health websites that over-hype things and then throw in a random chart to prove their point!)

-More seriously: Blue light at night may affect people’s health.
+More seriously: Blue light at night negatively affects health.

 When you start looking at the increasingly strong evidence that blue light at night is messing us up, it starts to make sense that color television sets pouring blue light into our living rooms each night would affect the population as a whole.
 Currently, people are exposed to more blue light at night than ever before from phones, tablets, and CFL or LED lights.